 A team of scientists and doctors from the Singapore Centre for Environmental Life Sciences Engineering (SCELSE) at Nanyang Technological University, Singapore (NTU Singapore),and the National University of Singapore (NUS) Yong Loo Lin School of Medicine has developed a capability to detect airborne SARS-CoV-2 RNA—the nucleic acid coding for the virus that causes COVID-19—through indoor air sampling.

-When trialed in two inpatient wards of a major Singaporean hospital caring for active COVID-19 patients, the air surveillance approach produced a higher detection rate of environmental SARS-CoV-2 RNA compared to surface swab samples collected in the same area.
+When trialed in two inpatient wards of a major Singaporean hospital caring for active COVID-19 patients, the indoor air sampling surveillance approach produced a higher detection rate of environmental SARS-CoV-2 RNA compared to surface swab samples collected in the same area.

 The COVID-19 Delta variant’s rapid spread in Singapore and globally underlines the need for rapid identification of the presence of SARS-CoV-2 in the environment.
 While wastewater testing is a reliable indicator of the presence of virus in sewage discharge, the retrospective nature of this approach means pre-emptive action is not possible.

 The findings, described in a study published in Indoor Air indicate the potential for an indoor air sampling surveillance system that monitors for the presence of the virus and provides early warning of infection risks, which would be especially valuable in hospitals and nursing homes, and enclosed places where large numbers of people congregate, according to the research team.